 LMU offers an easy online application.
 Please visit the Graduate Division website to get started.

-NOTE: Applicants may apply to only ONE graduate program per year.
-Applicants may NOT apply simultaneously to two different SFTV programs.
+NOTE: Applicants may only apply to ONE graduate program per year.
+Applicants may NOT apply simultaneously to more than one SFTV graduate program.

 Loyola Marymount University